 By Steve Bates, Global Leader, KPMG’s CIO Center of Excellence, KPMG International and Principal, KPMG in the US

 With every change you make to navigate the COVID-19 crisis, you will impact your IT operating model across multiple dimensions: process, technology, governance, people, service delivery, performance insights and data.
-For many organisations, the future is suddenly now, with their physical, virtual, and digital worlds dramatically converged and requiring scale overnight.
-For many companies, hundreds of IT activities and priorities are being executed across the organisation, but is it sustainable?
+For many organizations, the future is suddenly now, with their physical, virtual, and digital worlds dramatically converged and requiring scale overnight.
+For many companies, hundreds of IT activities and priorities are being executed across the organization, but is it sustainable?
 Let’s talk about four steps you can use in this moment that matters to create a transformative event, embedding the changes you want and discontinuing the things that are less valuable going forward.

 Step 1: Understanding the nature of work going forward

 The new reality post COVID-19 will not just be about technology and digital solutions, but, instead, how the nature of work is redefined.
 Before jumping into the foundational commitments of architectures, platforms and tooling, leading companies will first seek to understand the full span of work being impacted and then challenge themselves by asking—going forward, what is the work we do and how does it add value?
 In addition, asking questions like, who will do the work and where and how should it be performed are also critical in understanding the full value chain framework, which will in turn help ensure that the IT function makes fully informed decisions that impact the overall user experience cost, and risk.

 Step 2: Determining what levers to pull and where